Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 RESOLUTION BY CIRCULATION

-During the year Company has passed two resolutions by circulation on September 09, 2022,
+During the year, The Company has not passed any resolutions by circulation.

 COMMITTEES OF THE BOARD

-have been constituted to deal with specific areas or activities as mandated by applicable
+and have been constituted to deal with specific areas or activities as mandated by

-regulations which need a closer review.
-The Board Committees are set up under the formal
+applicable regulations which need a closer review.
+The Board Committees are set up

-approval of the Board to carry out clearly defined roles which are considered to be
+under the formal approval of the Board to carry out clearly defined roles which are

-performed by Members of the Board, as part of good governance practices.
+considered to be performed by Members of the Board, as part of good governance

-discussions held in the Committee Meetings.
-The minutes of the meeting of all Committees
+the discussions held in the Committee Meetings.
+The minutes of the meeting of all

-are placed before the Board for review and noting.
-The Board Committees can request
+Committees are placed before the Board for review and noting.
+The Board Committees

 The company's committees have not been in compliance with SEBI regulations and

-Companies Act, 2013 due to changes in the board's composition.
-Since 2022, the company
+Companies Act, 2013 due to changes in the board's composition during the first quarter of

 regulations and Companies Act, 2013.